dealingwith/daniel-industries/_posts/2024-07-31-friend-vs-enemy.md

 [joey castillo - Mastodon](https://mastodon.social/@joeycastillo/112878835336802923)

 To Friend's credit, at least they didn't name their bot some random female name.
 But somehow that only made it more creepy.
 In my experience, calling a stranger "Friend" means you're about to start a fight.

+To Friend's credit, they're not trying to provide actual therapy via GenAI.
+But I suspect that purchasing a Friend pendant is a 100% reliable indicator that one should get real therapy[^1].
+I can't figure out if their tagline, "not imaginary", is ironic.
+I'm scared that it is not.

+[^1]: It kind of screams, as we say in the sober community, "I'm an egomaniac with an inferiority complex."